ASSISTANCE AND TIPS

 Black Berkey® water filters do not necessarily need to be cleaned every time you clean your Berkey® water purifier.
 Nevertheless, this is to be weighed against the quality of your water.
 If you live in an area where the water is much dirtier than normal, it may require more frequent cleaning of the elements to remove debris that can clog the pores of your Black Berkey® purification elements.

-Regarding the frequency of filter cleaning, you may find it necessary to do so when you notice a significant decrease in flow.
+Regarding the frequency of filter cleaning, it can be assumed that it is necessary to do so when you notice that the flow rate starts to decrease considerably.

 How to clean your filters?